jasonjabbour/nta_rl/README.md

 ## Learning Ship Behavior

 Once the data is collected, we can train models using the ```nta_rl``` repository to learn the behavior of a ship's network traffic data.
+The RL toolchain consists of stable-baselines3 and OpenAI Gym.
+The purpose of learning ship behavior is to determine a confidence level for future timesteps.
+If the network traffic data is maliciously altered, the policy should indicate low confidence for the manipulated data streams.

 ### Clone the nta_rl Repository